AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 Performance testing helps to identify bottlenecks and scalability issues by utilizing the submission along with simulated data and real-world activities.
 These tests help developers understand the product's capabilities and identify improvement areas to maintain high-performance standards.

 Listings pass the performance testing step only if they have a low rate of errors and degradation.
-Listings must also retain a response time of less than 200ms.